nielsoffice/PHPHtml-Optimizer-Docx/README.md

 *Merge not support HTML : _I(italic)/xI(italic), _B(bold)/xB(bold), _Q(Q)/xQ(Q), _a(a link)/xa(a link);
 <br />
 __*NOTE !
-For Updates use new version for new project Migrate version not supported.__
+All classes methods and fucntions from Old version no longer work from new version PHPHtml-Optimizer Migrate version not supported and not recommend.__

 For Installation / Configuration <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Installations"> Process link here </a><br />
 For PHPFileEnhancers and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Enhancers"> Reference link here </a><br />